5 Things to Know About Maya Angelou's Complicated, Meaningful Life

 She boasts three Grammy wins (and five nominations) for best spoken word albums — in 1993, 1995 and 2002, for On The Pulse Of Morning, Phenomenal Woman, and A Song Flung Up To Heaven, respectively.
 But her awards don’t stop there.
 For example, she was nominated for a 1973 Tony Award for best Supporting or Featured Actress (Dramatic) for her role in Jerome Kilty’s 1972 play Look Away.

-Considering her complicated life, it’s perhaps no surprise that she wrote seven autobiographies, the last one being released just about a year before her death.
-As she told TIME then, writing — though a career arrived at late in life — was what she did.
+Considering her complicated life, it’s perhaps no surprise that Angelou wrote seven autobiographies, the last one being released just about a year before her death.
+As Angelou told TIME then, writing — though a career arrived at late in life — was what she did.

 “I’ll probably be writing,” she said, “when the Lord says, ‘Maya, Maya Angelou, it’s time.'”